Can Women Take Men’s Supplements (And Vice Versa?)

 So, what really makes men and women’s supplements different?

-It really only comes down to how supplements and their ingredients are chosen.
+It really only comes down to how manufacturers choose supplements and their ingredients.
 Men’s supplements are designed for men; women’s supplements are designed for women.

 But does this mean men and women can only benefit from supplements exclusively made for them?
 Absolutely not—and this is the case when it comes to one of our favorite formulas, Alpha Complex.

 Alpha Complex is our premier formula designed to optimize men’s health.
-Each ingredient was carefully chosen among many herbs, mushrooms, and botanicals from all around the world known to benefit men’s health.
+We carefully choose each ingredient among many herbs, mushrooms, and botanicals from all around the world known to benefit men’s health.

 We, however, focused on very specific ingredients for specific reasons.

 Namely, we’ve chosen those showing the strongest overlap between both tradition and science.
-Each botanical selected demonstrates a rich, deep history of healing in the past among traditional herbalists and healers, but it is also chosen for scientific interest, research, and plenty of studies.
+Each botanical selected demonstrates a rich, deep history of healing in the past among traditional herbalists and healers.
+However, each also has scientific interest, research, and plenty of studies.

-While yes, these herbs have been historically used (and studied) mostly for how they benefit men’s health, benefits to women’s health certainly aren’t overlooked, either.
-In some cases, certain ingredients in Alpha Complex were known to be used for overall sexual and reproductive health, regardless of gender or sex.
+These herbs have been historically used (and studied) mostly for how they benefit men’s health.
+Benefits to women’s health certainly aren’t overlooked, though.
+In some cases, certain ingredients in Alpha Complex are for overall sexual and reproductive health, regardless of gender or sex.

 HOW ALPHA COMPLEX IS GOOD FOR MEN’S HEALTH

-Ultimately, Alpha Complex is chock-full of herbs and mushrooms with a strong focus on bodily functions that, when supported, are best known to really boost health in men.
+Ultimately, Alpha Complex is chock-full of herbs and mushrooms with a strong focus on bodily functions that boost health in men.